Representations of the elliptic affine Hecke algebras: The elliptic affine Hecke algebra: the convolution construction

 By definition of $\calH$, the natural morphism $\calH\to \sEnd_{\catA/W}(\calS)$ is injective.
-Therefore, we get the following consequence of Lemma~\ref{lem:Xi_free}. \begin{corollary} The assignment in Theorem~\ref{thm:main} extends to a well-defined morphism $\Upsilon:\calH\to \pi_{Z*}\Xi(Z)$ of sheaves of rings, which is injective. \end{corollary}
+Therefore, we get the following consequence of Lemma~\ref{lem:Xi_free}. \begin{corollary} The assignment in Theorem~\ref{thm:main} extends to a well-defined morphism $\Upsilon:\calH\to \pi_{Z*}\Xi(Z)$ of coherent sheaves of algebras, which is injective. \end{corollary}

-Now we finish the proof of Theorem~\ref{thm:main}. \begin{proof}[Proof of Theorem~\ref{thm:main}] Clearly $\Upsilon$ is filtration preserving.
-It induced a morphism $\gr_w\Upsilon$ on associated graded piece $\calH_w\to \pi_{Z_w*}\Xi(Z_w)$, which is a morphism of rank 1 locally free sheaves of module over $\calS$.
+Now we finish the proof of Theorem~\ref{thm:main}. \begin{proof}[Proof of Theorem~\ref{thm:main}] Clearly $\Upsilon$ is filtration preserving, with the filtration of the domain given by \S~\ref{subsec:filH} and that of the codomain defined as above.
+Hence, $\Upsilon$ induces a morphism $\gr_w\Upsilon$ on associated graded piece $\calH_w\to \pi_{Z_w*}\Xi(Z_w)$ for any $w\in W$, which is a morphism of rank 1 locally free sheaves of module over $\calS$.